rockapot/crash/Story/Hour 04.md

 ### Hour 04
 Over sixty survivors.
 Half of them able-bodied.
-He dangled inverted on overhead lines with four other juniors, jumpstarting the cylindrical atmosphere pumps big as moons in the sky.
-The deck was a dizzy blur, a pastiche of bloody strokes dark and angry around the makeshift triage ward.
-Blood on the blankets and on the curtains and spreading to the boots and clothing of injured and uninjured alike.
+He dangled inverted on an overhead line with four other juniors hotwiring the cylindrical atmosphere pumps big as moons in the sky.
+The deck was a dizzy blur, a pastiche of bloody strokes dark and angry encircling the makeshift triage ward.
+Blood on the blankets and blood on the curtains and seeping through the sheets of the writhing injured.
+Medics calling nonsense to each other, blood on them too.
 Don’t look down.
 Look outside if you have to.
 It’s the same right side up as upside down.
 After forty-five minutes of work all the pumps hummed in chorus and blasted air downward to the deck.
 In a brief celebration they hooted and cheered.
 “They online?” came her voice over the headset, yelling hard over the wind.
 “They’re on the grid.
 Come on in, you earned your pay.”
 “Roger.”
 They set themselves down and climbed out of their harnesses.
-Once out they were nothing more than a lot of skinny kids.
+Once out they were nothing more than a lot of skinny kids, he thought.
 The grizzled builders gave them funny looks and thanked them for the heat and went on stacking crates along the entrance.
-One of the noncomm engineers gathered all their gear and counted it up, then called him over along with another junior.
+One of the noncomm engineers gathered all their gear and counted it up, then called him over along with the lanky one.
 “You’re short one set of tethers and one lancer.”
 “Someone forgot to check in sir?”
 “You tell me.”